dannynelson/guitar-quest/README.md

 - login in link underlines after click
 - forgot password (and email?) flow
 - hide most of submission guidelines (since once they know once, they won't need to see it again)
+- clean up duplicate loading of piece in pre save and post save hooks

 BugFixes / Security
 - what happens if we can't connect to stripe